MahdiBenYahia/PI_Project/README.md

 🖼️ Sample Output

-prompt :A portrait of Hannibal Barca, the Carthaginian general, in ancient military armor, standing on a rocky cliff overlooking the Alps, with war elephants and Carthaginian soldiers in the background ,historical realism, cinematic style"
+prompt :A portrait of Hannibal Barca, the Carthaginian general, in ancient military armor, standing on a rocky cliff overlooking the Alps, with war horses and Carthaginian soldiers in the background ,historical realism, cinematic style"

 result: